5 Quick-fire Ways to Improve Your Copywriting Skills

 Desktop editor, Hemingway Editor, is a helpful tool to use for reviewing, structuring and editing your copy.
 A bonus tip: the average adult reads at grade 9 level, so aim to get your copy to this level of readability so everyone has the best chance of understanding.

 From the start, be clear about what you want from the reader and let them know what they can get from you.
 The call to action should tell the reader exactly what to do next and should never leave them confused.

 3. Always Write With Your Reader in Mind

 Before you start writing, be sure to know who your target audience is and what they need from you.
 Do you have a solution to a common problem among your readers?
-Depending on the purpose of your copy, the overall aim should be to inform the reader with what they want to know in an engaging way.
+Depending on the purpose of your copy, the overall aim should be to inform the reader about what they want to know in an engaging way.

 4. Edit More Than Once

 When editing, aim to be ruthless with your own work.
 If a word or sentence does not add anything for the reader or what you are trying to say, delete it.
 This can be tricky to do for your own work, especially if you are passionate about the topic, but getting another pair of eyes to look over your writing can make a world of difference.